Close Banner

 Mickey's Very Merry Christmas Party Dining and Merchandise

 Dreaming of sugar plums?
 Well, we dream about the food at Mickey's Very Merry Christmas Party!
 One of the perks of attending the party is the complimentary treat stations where you can pick up assorted pre-packaged cookies and a holiday beverage (think hot cocoa and eggnog!).
-But that's not all — specialty food and drink offerings are also available during the party.

 Only select restaurants are usually open during party time throughout the park, so plan ahead.
 We recommend eating a full dinner during the pre-party time, and then snacking on the complimentary and specialty treats the rest of the night.

 For full menus and foodie details, hop over to our foodie guide for Mickey's Very Merry Christmas Party.
+Advance dining reservations for the party opened in September, including fireworks dessert parties.

-Mickey's Very Merry Christmas Party Merchandise
+Mickey's Very Merry Christmas Party - Christmas merchandise

 Mickey's Very Merry Christmas Party Tips